Skip to Content

 1. Preheat the oven to 350°F with a rack in the center position.

-2. Heat a large pot of water to a boil over high heat and salt it.
-Add the rigatoni and cook, al dente, according to the package instructions.
-Drain and set aside.
+2. Bring a large pot of salted water to a boil over high heat.
+Add the pasta and cook according to the package directions to al dente.
+Drain.

-3. Meanwhile, in a large pot or dutch oven, set over medium high heat, add the sausage, ground beef, onions and garlic, cook, breaking up the meat with a wooden spoon, until the meat is cooked through and onions are softened, about 10 minutes.
+3. Meanwhile, add the sausage, ground beef, onion, and garlic to a large pot or Dutch oven.
+Cook over medium-high heat, breaking up the meat with a wooden spoon, until the meat is cooked through and the onions are softened, about 10 minutes.

-6. Transfer the pasta and meat sauce to a 9x13 baking dish.
-Sprinkle the top of the pasta with mozzarella, cover with aluminum foil and bake in the oven for 25 minutes.
-Remove the baking dish from the oven, uncover and transfer back to the oven for another 10-15 minutes or until the cheese is lightly browned and the sauce is bubbling.
+5. Transfer the pasta and meat sauce to a 9 x 13-inch baking dish.
+Evenly sprinkle with mozzarella, cover with foil, and bake for 25 minutes.
+Remove the foil and bake for 10 to 15 minutes, until the cheese is lightly browned and the sauce is bubbling.
+Let cool for 5 to 10 minutes.

 Nutrition Info